All of our CBTA and Onroad courses require the student to supply their own road legal LAMS motorcycle.

 It can reduce the

-the CBTA course is the only way you can reduce the required minimum time
+The CBTA is the only way you can reduce the required minimum time

 which allows for a safer road system for you and other road users